Kractero/hare/src/lib/posts/prereqs.md

 However, no matter which method you choose, certain prerequisites will make your card farming journey smoother and more efficient.
 Before diving into any specific tool or method, it's important to ensure you have the _right browser_, a _userscript manager_, and _containers_ properly set up.

 Getting started may feel overwhelming, but with a little guidance, you'll find that everything falls into place smoothly.
 This guide will walk you through the essential prerequisites to get you up and running.

-It is important to note that while the Hare and Got Issues methods are popular for card farming, they are by no means the only options available.
-There are several alternative approaches, like RCES by Racoda, or other bespoke tools and strategies tailored to different playstyles and goals.

 1. [Note on Browsers](#browsers)
 2. [Installing Userscripts](#userscripts)